 3. If you don’t fancy the overpriced cocktails of Banje Beach Club, turn right directly before the club entrance for a public swimming spot

-Sunset Walk on the Old Town Walls – 6:00 PM
+Walk the Old City Walls

-Grab a drink at Buza Bar – 9:00 PM
+Grab a drink at Buza Bar

 After dinner it is time to head up to Buza Bar for some cocktails or beers.
 The drinks here are going to be a bit pricier, but it is well worth it for the views!
 If you’re lucky, try to catch the tail end of the sunset!

-Exploring Lokrum Island
+Explore Lokrum Island

 If you’re looking for a more adventurous beach day, or have a second day to spare, a trip to definitely take the ferry over to Lokrum Island!
 The ferry currently runs every 15 minutes from the Old Port and the journey takes under 10 minutes.
 On the island you will find plenty of secluded swim spots – make sure to pack a picnic though as food options are scarce!